malsatin/EiffelWebForms/README.md

  - Run webforms.ecf in EiffelStudio later than 17.1.
  - Give it a moment to compile.
  - Run application.
- - ..
- - Or just run webforms.exe in the project root folder
  - NOTE: application wouldn't work if it is not in the same folder as folder 'stuff/' does
  - P.S.
 I don't know, does it require installed SQLite on your PC.
 So if application doesn't work it can be one of the reasons, why